mokandakji/OOP-based-Projects-/README.md

 # Object-Oriented Programming Projects in C++

-This repository contains a collection of C++ projects that demonstrate fundamental Object-Oriented Programming (OOP) concepts.
+This repository contains a collection of C++ projects that demonstrate some Object-Oriented Programming (OOP) concepts.
 Each project focuses on a specific aspect of OOP, providing practical examples like encapsulation, inheritance, polymorphism, operator overloading, and linked lists.

 ## Projects Overview